textpattern/textpattern-toolbelt/README.md

 Update HISTORY.txt and write an announcement for the blog, forum, and the mailinglist txp-announce@ (don't post yet).

+### Step 3

-3. Update version number in README.txt / README.md and theme mainfests.
+Update version number in README.txt / README.md and theme mainfests.

+### Step 4

-4. Check for files containing Windows line-endings (`\r\n`) and convert those to Unix-style.
+Check for files containing Windows line-endings (`\r\n`) and convert those to Unix-style.
 Prevents false 'modified files' alarms for uploads done in FTP ASCII mode.

+### Step 5

-5. Because upgrade scripts don't run on new installs, make sure the contents of the `setup` directory is completely in sync with all that's done in the /update scripts.
+Because upgrade scripts don't run on new installs, make sure the contents of the `setup` directory is completely in sync with all that's done in the /update scripts.
 Most of this is handled automatically but any per-user prefs or values injected form the setup process may need to be added by hand.

+### Step 6

-6. Commit all changes with commit message:
+Commit all changes with commit message:

 ```
 HISTORY and version numbers for x.y.z
 ```

+### Step 7

-7. Edit `/textpattern/index.php` to bump version number. **Most importantly:**
+Edit `/textpattern/index.php` to bump version number. **Most importantly:**

 Release type | Note
 ------------ | ----
 Stable | Set `$txp_is_dev` to `false`, then commit.
 Beta | Leave `$txp_is_dev` at `true`, then commit.

+### Step 8

-8. Run `checksums.php` from textpattern-toolbelt and commit:
+Run `checksums.php` from textpattern-toolbelt and commit:

 ```php
 php /path/to/textpattern-toolbelt/release/checksums.php /path/to/dev/textpattern rebuild
 ```

+### Step 9

-9. Copy the entire bundle to a local directory and test.
+Copy the entire bundle to a local directory and test.
 Things to look for:

 1. New installation/setup works.
 2. Upgrade from (populated) recent versions works.
 3. Multi-site installations work.
 4. Automated installations work.
 5. Version numbers are reported correctly throughout.
 6. The High Diagnostics panel reports everything correctly.
 7. Public tags provide expected output.
 8. Runs on as manay versions of PHP, MySQL (or off-brand equivalents), Apache, Nginx.
 9. Left over files that need deleting.

 Fix anything that doesn't work, and commit changes to the `release-x.y.z` branch.
 Run checksums again if required and commit.

+### Step 10

-10. Merge to master:
+Merge to master:

 ```bash
 git checkout master